OpenTermsArchive/contrib-versions/Wikimediafoundation/Privacy Policy.md

 </noinclude>.

-More on what this Privacy Policy doesn’t cover
+ExpandMore on what this Privacy Policy doesn’t cover

 This section is part of the Privacy Policy and is meant to explain in detail which situations are not covered by our Privacy Policy.